Italy: Archaeologists uncover ancient helmets, temple ruins | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Today part of the town of Ascea in the province of Salerno, Velia is 40 kilometers (25 miles) southeast of Paestum, famous for some of the best preserved Ancient Greek temples in the world.
+Now part of the town of Ascea in the province of Salerno, Velia is 40 kilometers (25 miles) southeast of Paestum, famous for some of the best-preserved Ancient Greek temples in the world.

-Velia and Paestum were part of what the Romans called Magna Graecia, or "Greater Greece," for the extraordinary number of Greeks that settled there.
-They began arriving in the 8th century BCE and would play a major role in spreading Hellenic culture into what would become Ancient Rome.
+Velia and Paestum were part of what the Romans called Magna Graecia, or "Greater Greece," for the extraordinary number of Greeks who settled there.
+They began arriving in the eighth century BCE and would play a major role in spreading Hellenic culture in what would become Ancient Rome.

-Archaeologists believe that offerings were made at the temple to Athena after the 6th-century BC battle of Alalia off the coast of Corsica, where forces from Greece and Carthage were victorious over Etruscans
+Archaeologists believe that offerings were made at the temple to Athena after the sixth-century BCE battle of Alalia off the coast of Corsica, where forces from Greece and Carthage were victorious over Etruscans

 Velia itself was found about 540 BC.
 It is also famed as the home of the renowned ancient philosophers Parmenides and Zeno.